Twin Cities inflation hit record 8.2% last month, with groceries and gas prices up

 Regional restaurant prices also jumped 8.8% last month, compared to 7.1% nationally.

+The increased cost for natural gas, a key fertilizer ingredient, is also driving up food prices.

+Higher energy prices are a leading cause of inflation across a number of categories.

-Gas prices were up 40% in the area, compared to nearly 50% nationally.
-Higher fuel prices are a major driver behind inflation in other categories.
+Gas prices were up 40% year-over-year in the Twin Cities in March, compared to a nearly 50% increase nationally.

+According to GasBuddy, gas prices in Minnesota hit their highest average of the year on March 11 at $3.96 per gallon.
+Prices have fallen since then and averaged $3.83 per gallon on Tuesday.

-Though prices are expected to continue rising on a range of goods, the rate of inflation is expected to fall as year-over-year comparisons become less drastic.
+Though prices are expected to continue rising on a range of goods, the rate of inflation is expected to fall as year-over-year comparisons become less dramatic.

 The next set of Twin Cities-area data will be released in June.